Open Call Project

 To avoid the destruction of the natural environment and the dilution of cultural heritage, we believe it is important to widely inform the world about the environmental culture (the culture built over a long time by local people living in harmony with nature, respecting it, and cherishing its blessings) and the uniqueness of the natural environment of Amami Oshima.
 We believe this will lead to an understanding of the appropriate buildings and ways of living for Amami Oshima.

-To promote understanding of the environmental culture and uniqueness of the natural environment of Amami Oshima, we believe it is effective for artists from around the world to directly experience the environmental culture of Amami Oshima and create and present art works that express and visualize these experiences.
+To promote understanding of the environmental culture and uniqueness of the natural environment of Amami Oshima, we believe it is effective to have artists from around the world directly experience the environmental culture of Amami Oshima and create and present art works that express and visualize these experiences.

-Real estate developers plan developments under the radar, without residents' knowledge, and attempt to start construction before issues are raised.
+Real estate developers plan developments under the radar, without the knowledge of residents, and attempt to start construction before issues are raised.
 While there are methods such as enacting regulations to prevent such movements, we believe that regulation by law alone will not lead to fundamental solutions.

 If people in the world and those who build buildings understand Amami Oshima's "environmental culture" and "uniqueness of the natural environment," the idea of wanting to build high-rise hotels will naturally disappear.
-We hope that through such autonomy, the nature and culture of Amami Oshima will be protected.
+We hope that the nature and culture of Amami Oshima will be protected through such autonomy.

-We will widely exhibit the art works created by artists at museums and commercial facilities in Amami Oshima, as well as at museums and local galleries of invited foreign artists, to broadly communicate the environmental culture of Amami Oshima along with local issues.
+We will widely exhibit the art works created by artists at museums and commercial facilities in Amami Oshima, as well as at museums and local galleries of invited foreign artists, and will broadly communicate the environmental culture of Amami Oshima along with local issues.

 <Recruitment Guidelines>